Irrational Random Utility Models: Irrational random utility models

 \section{Irrational random utility models}

-A stochastic choice function is a RUM if a probability distribution on a set of rational choice functions can describe it.
-However, even if aggregate choices are stochastically rational, they may hide a population of completely irrational decision-makers questioning the rational foundations of the RUM.
-This motivates us to study RUMs that result from the choices of a population of irrational decision-makers.
+Recall, a stochastic choice function is a RUM if a probability distribution on a set of rational choice functions can describe it.
+However, even if aggregate choices are stochastically rational, they may hide a population of completely irrational decision-makers, questioning the rational foundations of the RUM.
+This motivates us to apply Theorem \ref{thm: RNUM} to study RUMs that result from the choices of a population of irrational decision-makers.